 Additionally, since the CIPC does not know whether the Board of Selectmen will utilize some or any of the previous year's unassigned fund balance to offset general fund spending on capital projects, the Committee is not standing by its previously established recommended funding cap of approximately \$600,000 for CIP project spending because the total may be reduced if the Selectmen use these funds to some degree.
-Therefore, the CIPC recommends funding all 27 2022 capital projects, many of which are ARCs (annual recommended contributions) i.e., incremental savings and should continue without interruption.
-These recommendations are reflected in the 2022 CIP Rating-Ranking-Recommendation Matrix.
+Given the cash infusion (for one year) of \$109,000+ for the Highway Block Grant, and \$130,000+ for Bridge construction, with a possibility of some pay-down on capital projects using unassigned fund balance amount, the Committee recommends all twenty-six of the submitted capital projects including the incremental amounts for future capital expenditures for the 2023 capital year.
+These recommendations are reflected in the 2023 CIP Rating-Ranking-Recommendation Matrix.